josefondrej/sutton-exercises/README.md

 Sutton - Exercises
 ==========================
-Programming exercises from Sutton, S. Richard; Reinforcement Learning: An Introduction
+Programming exercises and notes from Sutton, S. Richard; Reinforcement Learning: An Introduction